 Medibuddy’s Pre-Clinical Year 1 Question Bank is tailored specifically to meet the needs of St Andrews Medical School students, providing a comprehensive tool for revision.
 It mirrors the St Andrews medical curriculum, offering structured practice questions that align with the topics and exam formats you’ll encounter in Year 1.

 In the first year at St Andrews Medical School, summative exams occur at the middle and end of each semester.
 Semester 1 includes a mid-semester multiple-choice exam in October (80 questions, 25% weight) and an end-of-semester exam in December with an 80-question MCQ (25% weight), a short written answer exam (15 questions, 47% weight), and an anatomy practical (20 questions, 3% weight) covering topics like organ locations and the spine.
-Semester 2 follows a similar structure, with a February mid-semester MCQ and April end-of-semester exams, including anatomy practical and a clinical skills OSCE.
+Semester 2 follows a similar structure, with a March mid-semester MCQ and April end-of-semester exams, including an anatomy practical and a clinical skills OSCE.

 To effectively prepare for St Andrews Medical School’s Year 1 exams, create a well-rounded study plan that includes reviewing lecture notes, completing past papers, and Medibuddy’s St Andrews Year 1 question bank, which will allow you to practise applying your knowledge to syllabus-aligned topics.